openedx/open-edx-proposals/oeps/processes/oep-0053-proc-package-release.rst

     version_variable = auth_backends/__init__.py:__version__
     commit_author = github-actions <actions@github.com>

-2. `Tag and release`_  - This workflow tags the commit and creates a Github release.
+2. `Tag and release`_  - This workflow tags the commit and creates a GitHub release.

 3. `Publish Python Package`_  - This workflow publishes the package on PyPI.